Anne Marie d'Orléans: Duchess and Queen

 When the war was ended in 1713 by the Treaty of Utrecht, Victor Amadeus received the Kingdom of Sicily, formerly a Spanish possession.
 Anne Marie's stepmother wrote: I shall neither gain nor lose by the peace, but one thing I shall enjoy is to see our Duchess of Savoy become a queen, because I love her as though she were my own child ...

-When Victor Amadeus left for his coronation in Sicily, he had originally planned to leave Anne Marie behind to function as regent in his absence, but as he feared that she would let herself be directed by his mother because of her loyalty to her, he changed his mind and took her along with him instead.
+When Victor Amadeus left for his coronation in Sicily, he had originally planned to leave Anne Marie behind to function as regent in his absence, but as he feared that she would let herself be directed by his mother due to her loyalty to her mother-in-law, he changed his mind and took her along with him instead.
 Anne Marie was crowned with him in Sicily.

 At the death of her eldest son in 1715, both she and Victor Amadeus fell into severe depression and left the capital to mourn, leaving Marie Jeanne to handle their official duties.

 In 1720, Victor Amadeus retained his title of King but was forced to exchange Sicily for the less important duchy of Sardinia.

 As the Savoyard consort, Anne-Marie had the use of the Royal Palace of Turin, the vast Palazzina di caccia di Stupinigi outside the capital, and the Vigna di Madama Reale.

-Queen Anne Marie died of heart failure at her villa on 26 August 1728, the day before her 59th birthday.
+Queen Anne Marie died of heart failure at her villa on 26 August 1728, aged 58.
 She is buried at the Basilica of Superga in Turin, where all her children, except Marie-Adélaïde and Maria Luisa, are also buried.